 ADHD theming for your schedule: how to get productive!

-Many ADHD writers I coach feel overwhelmed.
+As an ADHD writing coach, I see on a daily basis how many ADHD writers are overwhelmed.
 They have a long list of fantastic ideas, but they struggle with multitasking, task switching and decision fatigue.
 So how can you make sure to spend time on every part of your life that’s important to you, despite those challenges?
 Here’s where ADHD theming can help.

 In short: ADHD theming means assigning a theme to different time blocks in your schedule.
 You can have themed days, weeks, months, or even hours in every day.